Myfanwy/UnitTesting_drug/README.md

 # Introduction to Unit Testing in R

-Code accompanying Introduction to Unit Testing in R talk given at Davis R-Users Group
+Code accompanying Introduction to Unit Testing in R [talk given at Davis R-Users Group](https://youtu.be/uVQODVlOvPE).

 ### Links to related resources: